ModelOriented/pyCeterisParibus/README.md

 ## Use case - Titanic survival
 We demonstrate Ceteris Paribus Plots using the well-known Titanic dataset.
 In this problem, we examine the chance of survival for Titanic passengers.
-We start from preprocessing the data and creating an XGBoost model.
+We start with preprocessing the data and creating an XGBoost model.
 ```python
 import pandas as pd
 df = pd.read_csv('titanic_train.csv')